Libby area map

 Key Takeaways

-- Housing is the biggest cost driver, with a 66th percentile ranking among Montana towns and a 53% Census-to-Zillow appreciation gap showing significant price growth — though still cheaper than Kalispell or Whitefish.
+- Housing is the biggest cost driver, with a percentile ranking`: 'mid-range ranking'} among Montana towns and a 53% Census-to-Zillow appreciation gap showing significant price growth — though still cheaper than Kalispell or Whitefish.

-- Rent at $679/month is exceptionally low — 14th percentile statewide — making Libby one of the most affordable rental markets in the state.
+- Rent at $679/month is exceptionally low — percentile statewide`: 'among the lowest in Montana'} — making Libby one of the most affordable rental markets in the state.

 - Montana's zero state sales tax and Libby's 7% vacancy rate mean housing is available and everyday costs stay manageable, while the Kootenai River, Cabinet Mountains, and Lake Koocanusa add recreation value that compares favorably to Kalispell and Whitefish at a fraction of the cost.